Mobile data pack lets you get affordable data tariff for cellular data usage on the go. Find the importance of the data pack below.

 In the context of Nepal, on average, over 6,581 new users are connected to the internet every day.
-The latest Management Information System (MIS) report prepared by the Nepal Telecommunications Authority (NTA) shows that internet penetration in the country reached 61.09 percent of the total population until mid-July 2017.
+The latest Management Information System (MIS) report prepared by the Nepal Telecommunications Authority (NTA) shows that broadband penetration in the country reached 72.42 percent of the total population until December 2019.

 Data Packs are blocks of data volume available for purchase which allows users to download a specific amount of data each period (1GB, 2GB, 5GB, etc.).
-Data packs are available in pre-paid basis, i.e. users must pay for the specific amount of data volume before they use it.
-The data packs are valid for a specific period of time like daily, weekly, monthly or more.
+Data packs are available on a pre-paid basis, i.e. users must pay for the specific amount of data volume before they use it.
+The data packs are valid for a specific period of time like daily, weekly, monthly, or more.

 All the telecom company of Nepal provides data packs to the customer here.
 Nepal Telecom, Ncell, and Smart Cell are the major players in the Nepali telecommunication industry.
 All these telcos are coming with competitive price in data packs.

 The data packs offer a certain volume of data for a limited time (daily, weekly, monthly).
-If you pay the price for the data packs and do not consume all the data at that time, you will waste your money for unused data.
-So, for people who do not consume more data, it is better to pay usage-based that is pay per MB.
+If you pay the price for the data packs and do not consume all the data at that time, you will waste your money on unused data.
+So, for people who do not consume more data, it is better to pay usage-based that is PayG pay as you Go or pay per MB.
 The smart cell has the lowest data tariff for this pay per go category of Rs 0.50 per MB.
 Secondly, Ntc has been providing Rs 1 per MB data tariff, without any data packs.

 Mobile data packs are the best way to use the internet in smartphones effectively.
 The plans that are available to the customers according to the user needs and the low price makes data packs suitable for mobile data users.